swvanbuuren/cubinterpp/docs/introduction.md

 - Modified Akima spline interpolation
 - Natural cubic spline interpolation

-Linear interpolation is supported for `N`-dimensional data, whereas cubic interpolation currently only supports `1`- and `2`-dimensional data.
-Cubic piecewise interpolation for `N`-dimensional data is planned.
+Linear interpolation is supported for `N`-dimensional data.
+Cubic interpolation supports `1`-, `2`- and `3`-dimensional data out of the box, and can be extended to higher dimensions by inheriting from the `N`-dimensional base class.

 All classes are templatized and support the STL's vector types.